 Several days a week, the park hosts a handful of food trucks at lunch.
 The schedule can typically be found on the LOVE Park Facebook page.
 There is a splash fountain, green areas, and walking paths along with plenty of seating.
 Throughout the year, there are markets, pop-ups, and various special events here.

-Craft distilleries have experienced a boom in the last few years in and around Philadelphia.
+Craft distilleries have experienced a boom locally in the last few years.
 That means there are lots of fun places to visit to learn about distilling straight from the distillers themselves, or you can simply pop in for a cocktail to appreciate the fruits of their labor.

 For many first-time visitors, a visit to Independence Hall is one of the top things to do in Philadelphia.
 I’m a little ashamed to say that it took my living here for several years before I saw the inside of this monumental building, which has been restored to its 1776 appearance.